SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 * One-off task - most of the time, if you're unhappy with some work you've been given, but it's a one-off task, don't stress the small stuff, and just get it done.

-* Recurring task - however, if it's something you're being asked to do repeatedly, and you're unhappy with it, still do the task, but make sure you clearly communicate any missgivings.
-Consider sending a "[For the record email](https://ssw.com.au/rules/for-the-record/)"
+* Recurring task - however, if it's something you're being asked to do repeatedly, and you're unhappy with it, still do that task in the moment, but make sure you clearly communicate your concerns at another time when the pressure's off.

+Note: If after you raise it, you are still not happy, consider sending a "[For the record email](https://ssw.com.au/rules/for-the-record/)"